 Parks Canada is the agency that is responsible for the management of national parks and reserves in the nation.
 It was enacted in 1930 under the Canada National Parks Act and revised in 2000.
 It is under the Minister of the Environment of the government of Canada.
 The main aim of Parks Canada is to preserve and protect the natural and cultural heritage of Canada such as its wilderness and natural water resources.
 The agency at present maintains four National Marine Conservation Areas, 46 National Parks, one National Landmark, and 168 National Historic Sites.
 The first national park in Canada, Banff National Park was created in 1885 with Yellowstone as an inspiration.
+The largest national park in Canada is Wood Buffalo National Park in Alberta, which covers a total area of 44,807 square km.

 Parks and Reserves in Canada